-Neurobiologically, in extinction-reinstatement procedures, treatment with NAC has been shown in rats to reverse cocaine-induced glutamatergic adaptations selectively in the AcbC (1) where pharmacogeneticallyinduced astrocytic release of glutamate also decreases cue-induced reinstatement of instrumental responding for cocaine (22).
-Thus, NAC increases glial expression of the cysteine/glutamate antiporter and GLT1, thereby restoring extracellular levels of glutamate (11, 23) and decreasing excitatory synaptic transmission in the AcbC.
-However, studies based on acute exposure to cocaine SA followed by extinction may not fully capture the nature of addiction which does not result from an adaptation merely to short term exposure to the drug under continuous reinforcement (18).
-Instead it involves the progressive development of compulsive drug seeking and loss of control over drug intake (24), the neurobiological substrates of which encompass both the ventral and the dorsolateral striatum (DLS) in humans (25, 26) and in preclinical models (27-30).
+Neurobiologically, in extinction-reinstatement procedures, treatment with NAC has been shown in rats to reverse cocaineinduced glutamatergic adaptations selectively in the AcbC (1), where pharmacogenetically induced astrocytic release of glutamate also decreases cue-induced reinstatement of instrumental responding for cocaine (22).
+Thus, NAC increases glial expression of the cysteine/glutamate antiporter and glutamate type 1 transporter (GLT1), thereby restoring extracellular levels of glutamate (11,23) and decreasing excitatory synaptic transmission in the AcbC.
+However, studies based on acute exposure to cocaine SA followed by extinction may not fully capture the nature of addiction that does not result from an adaptation merely to short-term exposure to the drug under continuous reinforcement (18).
+Instead, it involves the progressive development of compulsive drug seeking and loss of control over drug intake (24), the neurobiological substrates of which encompass both the ventral striatum and the dorsolateral striatum (DLS) in humans (25,26) and in preclinical models (27-30).

-Therefore, we hypothesized that the potential influence of NAC treatment over punishment-induced selfabstinence in rats may be related to a normalization of levels of GLT1, the key molecular regulator of astrocytic-dependent glutamate homeostasis in both the AcbC and the DLS and that both structures may undergo similar plasticity mechanisms (31, 32) following self-initiated abstinence.
-Thus, we measured in the striatum of vehicle- and NAC-treated ShA and LgA rats the level of GLT1 and Zif268 proteins, the latter being involved both in instrumental learning-dependent plasticity mechanisms in both the ventral and dorsal striatum and also in long-term cocaine-induced neuronal plasticity (31-36).
+Therefore, we hypothesized that the potential influence of NAC treatment over punishment-induced self-abstinence in rats may be related to a normalization of levels of GLT1, the key molecular regulator of astrocytic-dependent glutamate homeostasis in both the AcbC and the DLS, and that the two structures may undergo similar plasticity mechanisms (31,32) following self-initiated abstinence.
+Thus, we measured in the striatum of vehicle- and NAC-treated ShA and LgA rats the level of GLT1 and Zif268 proteins, the latter being involved both in instrumental learning-dependent plasticity mechanisms in both the ventral striatum and DLS and also in long-term cocaine-induced neuronal plasticity (31-36).